-The predominance of sandy sediments over MB are consistent with the stronger tidal currents there and are not expected to be strong sources of reduced Mn or Fe because of higher oxygen penetration into these porous sediments.
-Silty sediments, as were found over some stations on PB but not MB, would be expected to be more conducive to dissimilatory reduction of Mn and Fe in the sediments.
+The predominance of sandy sediments over MB are not expected to be strong sources of reduced Mn or Fe because of higher oxygen penetration into these porous sediments.
+The consolidated clays at the top of MB are also not strong sources of reduced Mn or Fe (see Hatta et al., this issue).
+This can be explained by a smaller accumulation of particulate organic carbon, which supplies the reducing equivalents, to these sediments because of strong scouring, and also because compacted clays have low permeability due to the high tortuosity of clays, potentially impeding diffusion of reduced Mn or Fe from these sediments.
+The silty sediments found over some stations on PB should be more conducive to dissimilatory reduction of Mn and Fe, since they are composed primarily of diatom ooze and are thus rich in organic carbon, and also have higher permeability than clays, but are not so permeable that oxygen can penetrate.
 Indeed, bottom concentrations of dissolved Mn were generally higher over PB than MB (Hatta et al., this issue).
 Further, bottom water concentrations of dissolved Fe over the western flank of PB were higher when the tidal flow was in the offshore direction, pointing to benthic sources of dissolved Fe from silty sediments further inshore (Figure 1).
 Based on sediment characteristics, PB would be expected to have stronger benthic sources of dissolved Fe.